pierre-vigier/Perl6-Math-Matrix/README.md

 ### [trace](#numeric-properties)

-The trace of a square matrix is the sum of the cells on the main diagonal.
+The trace of a [square](#is-square) matrix is the sum of the cells on the main diagonal.
 In other words: sum of cells which row and column value is identical.

     my $tr = $matrix.trace;

 ### [determinant](#numeric-properties)

-If you see the columns as vectors, that describe the edges of a solid, the determinant of a square matrix tells you the volume of that solid.
-So if the solid is just in one dimension flat, the determinant is zero too.
+Only a [square](#is-square) matrice has a defined determinant, which tells the volume, spanned by the row or column vectors.
+So if the volume is just in one dimension flat, the determinant is zero, and has a kernel (not a full [rank](#rank) - thus is not [invertible](#is-invertable)).

     my $det = $matrix.determinant;
     my $d = $matrix.det;                # same thing